 Grilled Corn & Black Bean Salad is a delicious way to take advantage of fresh local corn.
-This is a southwestern inspired salad with chili powder, lime, & cilantro.
+This is a southwestern inspired salad with chilli powder, lime, & cilantro.

-Shucking corn isn’t difficult, but in can be tedious (and messy).
+Shucking corn isn’t difficult, but it can be tedious (and messy).
 Solution: the microwave.
 Check out this great corn shucking hack: Easiest-Ever Way to Shuck Corn.
 I tried it, and yes, it works.

 Grilling is an easy way to cook corn on the cob.
 And grilling the corn adds a delicious char and nice smoky flavour to this southwestern inspired salad.
 Corn can be cooked on the grill directly, without the husk or in the husk.
 Grilling the corn in the husk will result in perfectly steamed corn, which is delicious.
 However, the direct grill method is best for this recipe.